tarantool/tarantool/changelogs/unreleased/downgrade.md

 ## feature/box

-* Added support for downgrading system spaces to state compatible with older releases of Tarantool (gh-7718).
+* Added the support for downgrading system spaces to make them compatible with older Tarantool versions (gh-7718).